 Foreign tax credit

 There is no foreign tax credit provision in the Macau Complementary Tax Law.
-Foreign tax credit is only available under the relevant provisions of the comprehensive tax arrangements/agreements that Macau SAR has entered into with the People's Republic of China, Portugal, Mozambique, Cabo Verde, Vietnam, and Hong Kong SAR respectively.
+Foreign tax credit is only available under the relevant provisions of the comprehensive tax arrangements/agreements that Macau SAR has entered into with the People's Republic of China, Portugal, Mozambique, Cabo Verde, Vietnam, Hong Kong SAR and Cambodia respectively.

 Capital investment incentives